-You can expect to get five or six Glock 17 frames from a 2.2lb (1kg) spool of eSun PLA+ 1.75mm filament.
+You can expect to get several Glock 17 frames from a 2.2lb (1kg) spool of eSun PLA+ 1.75mm filament.

 No. There are plenty of options for 3D printers.
 But the Creality Ender 3 is probably the most commonly used printer in the 3D gun printing community, and a lot of the design files and documentation/instructions are designed for the Ender 3.
 The Ender 3 will be the most supported, but you can buy whatever you want as long as the bed is big enough.